 On special occasions, students will be allowed Free Dress Days.
 All Free Dress Days will be announced by Administration.
 Students are free to wear clothing and shoes of their choosing in compliance with the following:

-- 1. All shorts, skirts, and dresses should be past the middle fingertip of the student when the student's arms are by their side all the way around. - 2.
+- 1. All shorts, skirts, and dresses must be no shorter than the vertical length of a standard student ID from the top of the knee when the student is standing straight up). - 2.
 The straps of a student's top should be at least three flat fingers across. - 3.
 Leggings do not substitute for pants.
-Tops worn with leggings must be to the knee of the student.
+Tops worn with leggings must be no shorter than the vertical length of a standard student ID from the top of the knee when the student is standing straight up).